 - Ranch dressing

 - Celery sticks

-- Put the shredded chicken in a bowl.
-Add the cream cheese, blue cheese, Buffalo wing sauce and green onions.
+- Shred the chicken if it is not already shredded.
+Then in a bowl combine Put the chicken, cream cheese, blue cheese, Buffalo wing sauce and green onions.
 Mix well.

-- Put the egg rolls wrappers, chicken filling and small bowl of water on a cutting board.
+- Put the egg roll wrappers, chicken filling and small bowl of water on a cutting board.

 - Take one egg roll wrapper off and place it on the cutting board with the corner facing down, towards you.